PAUL O. WENNBERG

 Carbon Cycle Science.

 We have created the Total Carbon Column Observing Network (TCCON) to measure the distribution of greenhouse gases across the globe.
-This activity was organized in partnership with partners from around the world and with NASA's Obiting Carbon Observatory satellite program.
-You can learn more about our efforts and what we are learning about the carbon cycle on the wennberg wiki
+This activity was organized in partnership with colleagues from around the world and with NASA's Obiting Carbon Observatory satellite program.
+You can learn more about our efforts and what we are learning about the carbon cycle on the wennberg lab website

 Oxidative Chemistry of the Troposphere.

 In the laboratory and in the field, we are studying the oxidative chemistry of atmospheric trace gases.
 The aim of this work is to better elucidate the coupling of radiation, climate, and chemistry in the troposphere.
-We have also developed a new mass spectroscopy methods for airborne, ground-based, and laboratory measurements of acids, peroxides and other oxygenated volatile organic compounds.
+This work is enabled by our development of new mass spectroscopy methods for airborne, ground-based, and laboratory measurements of acids, peroxides and oxygenated volatile organic compounds.